nasirtrekker/facedetection_opencv_mtcnn/ReadME.md

 ### Face detection with HaarCascade and MTCNN.

 How to use:
+- Clone this repo
+- Create new virtulenv with conda: conda env create cv2vision-env.yml
+- execute python scripts as follows:

-1. Download the this repositorie and haarcascade_frontalface_default.xml file
+1. Download the this repository and haarcascade_frontalface_default.xml file
 2. Execute python file:
-	 image_facedetect.py --> detect face from image file using OpenCV HaarCascade video_facedetect.py --> detect face from video file using OpenCVHaarCascade mtcnn_facedetect_image.py-->detect face with Facenets MTCNN
+	 image_facedetect.py --> detect face from image file using OpenCV HaarCascade video_facedetect.py --> detect face from video file using OpenCVHaarCascade faceblurring.py --> detect face from image file using opencv HaarCascade and detected faces blurred out using a simple pixellation technique mtcnn_facedetect_image.py-->detect face with Facenets MTCNN